 The Kilung Community mobilized to provide essential shelter and services after the fire so that the children and monks could resume their education.
 Then the arduous task of demolishing the shedra began, resulting in a cleared site ready for the rebuilding of the new shedra to begin in the spring of 2017.

-Here is the history of the Kilung Shedra.
+Here is the history of the Kilung Shedra, before the fire.
 Help us rebuild!

 Shedra class in the Thirty-Seven Practices of the Way of the Bodhisattva

 Thirty monks were enrolled in this rigorous program which educates them to be skilled teachers and practitioners.
 This training is critical to maintaining Tibetan Buddhist traditions in the Kilung community.
 Some graduates of the Kilung Children’s School are now continuing their studies at the Shedra.

 Khenpo Thupten Zangpo (center rear of group photo) was their wise and experienced lead teacher.
 In his youth, before the shedra had been rebuilt, Khenpo Thubzang made the perilous journey across the Himalaya to obtain monastic education and training in India and Nepal.
 When he completed his education, it was extremely difficult and hazardous to return to Tibet.
 The Kilung Foundation worked for three years to help him get back to Dzachuka.
 Khenpo Thubzang worked tirelessly to provide monastic education at the Kilung Monastery, so that others do not have to leave their community and endure the hardships he did.

 For a video of the Kilung Children’s School and the Kilung Shedra taken in January 2015, click HERE.